 How do I vote if I am a stockholder of record?
-If you were a holder of record of our common stock on December 30, 2022, the record date for the Annual Meeting, you may use the following methods to vote your shares at the Annual Meeting:
+If you were a holder of record of our common stock on December 29, 2023, the record date for the Annual Meeting, you may use the following methods to vote your shares at the Annual Meeting:

 - By Mail.
 You may vote by completing, signing, dating and returning your paper proxy in the accompanying postage prepaid envelope.
 Please allow sufficient time for us to receive your proxy card if you decide to vote by mail. - By Telephone.
 You can vote your shares via telephone by calling the phone number on the proxy card and then following the voice instructions.
 If you vote by telephone, you do not need to mail a proxy card. - Via the Internet.
 You can vote your shares via the internet by following the instructions in the enclosed proxy card.
 The internet voting procedures are designed to authenticate your identity and to allow you to vote your shares and confirm your voting instructions have been properly recorded.
-If you vote via the internet, you do not need to mail a proxy card. - In person at the Annual Meeting.
-If you attend the meeting, be sure to bring a form of government issued picture identification with you.
-You may deliver your completed proxy card in person or you may vote by completing a paper proxy card or a ballot, which will be available at the meeting.
+If you vote via the internet, you do not need to mail a proxy card. - Virtually at the Annual Meeting.
+If you virtually attend the meeting, you may vote by going to www.virtualshareholdermeeting.com/TWST2024 and logging in using the 16-digit control number found on your proxy card or voting instruction form.
+Once you are admitted as a stockholder to the Annual Meeting, which will be held as a live audio webcast, you may vote and ask questions by following the instructions available on the meeting website.
+You are encouraged to log in to this website before the Annual Meeting begins.
+Online check-in will be available approximately 15 minutes before the meeting starts.
+If you encounter any difficulties accessing or participating in the Annual Meeting through the meeting website, please call the support team at the numbers listed on the website log-in screen.

 How do I vote if I hold my shares in street name?
-If on the record date of December 30, 2022, your shares were held in a stock brokerage account or by a bank or other stockholder of record, you may use the following methods to vote your shares at the Annual Meeting:
+If on the record date of December 29, 2023, your shares were held in a stock brokerage account or by a bank or other stockholder of record, you may use the following methods to vote your shares at the Annual Meeting:

 - By Mail, Telephone or via the Internet.
 You should receive instructions from your bank, broker or other nominee explaining how to vote your shares by mail, telephone or via the internet.
-If you wish to vote your shares by mail, telephone or via the internet, you should follow those instructions. - In person at the Annual Meeting.
-If you attend the meeting, you will need to contact the bank, broker or other nominee that is the stockholder of record for your shares to obtain a broker's proxy card and then bring the proxy card, an account statement, or a letter from the stockholder of record indicating that you beneficially owned the shares as of the record date, and a form of government issued picture identification to the meeting.
-If you have each of (1) the broker's proxy card, (2) an account statement or letter indicating beneficial ownership as of the record date and (3) a government issued picture identification, you may vote by completing a paper proxy card or a ballot, which will be available at the meeting.
-If you do not have these items, you will not be able to vote at the meeting.
+If you wish to vote your shares by mail, telephone or via the internet, you should follow those instructions. - Virtually at the Annual Meeting.
+If you attend the meeting virtually, you will need to follow the instructions included on your broker-provided notice or proxy card.